-Now, in the middle of a public health crisis, with more people working from home and juggling remote school, they may be skipping elective medical procedures and relying on dependent care or are finally ready to firm up a safety net in the case of a prolonged illness.
+Now, in the middle of a public health crisis, more people are working from home and juggling remote schooling for their children.
+They may be skipping elective medical procedures and relying on dependent care or may be finally ready to firm up a safety net in the case of a prolonged illness.

 "The pandemic has given us a reviewed focus on what's important in our lives and what's not important," said Jean Chatzky, CEO and co-founder of HerMoneyMedia in New York.

 "Don't just select the plan that you had last year," she cautioned.
 "It's absolutely worth your time to get what you need in a cost-effective way."

 Typically, open enrollment runs through early December.
 Before the window closes for another 12 months, here are the most important things to look out for:

 For starters, consider what your health coverage costs you now that premiums and deductibles have been going up.

 Annual family premiums for employer-sponsored health insurance — the amount it costs each year for insurance, often divided into 12 monthly payments — rose 4% to average $21,342 this year, according to the Kaiser Family Foundation.

 On average, workers paid $5,588 toward the cost of their coverage, while employers picked up the rest.

 In addition, more workers have a deductible — the amount you pay before insurance kicks in — and that deductible is rising, as well.
 In 2020, the average single deductible was $1,644, nearly twice what it was a decade ago.